EV Battery – Dry Cleanrooms

 The Ardmac Way

-In line with the rapid increase in the use of electric vehicles worldwide, the global LIB lithium-ion battery market is expected to reach a value of $95bn by 2025.
-Key to this target being achieved will be the availability of suitable giga-battery manufacturing facilities.
+In line with the rapid increase in the use of electric vehicles worldwide, the global lithium-ion battery market size is expected to expand at a CAGR of 18.1% from 2022 and reach $182 billion by 2030, according to a recent report by Grand View Research, Inc. Key to this target being achieved will be the availability of suitable giga-battery manufacturing facilities.

 Dry cleanrooms are hermetically sealed rooms, along with mini-environments that contain and maintain ultra-low humidity levels while also controlling airborne particle concentrations and static discharges.
 Specific requirements for such facilities can vary but would typically be ISO Class 6 – 8 cleanroom, with Relative Humidity level of <1% or a Dew Point of -50° Celsius.
 Regardless of whether it is a small-scale R&D facility or a large scale giga-plant the same design principles will be applied.

-The design solution required to achieve ideal dry cleanroom conditions are made up of 2 critical elements including the architectural envelope and the HVAC system.
+The design solution required to achieve ideal dry cleanroom conditions are made up of 2 critical elements and matching the architectural envelope with the HVAC system; they must be indivisible.
 The architectural envelope is responsible for meeting the requirements in relation to the provision of a hermetically sealed room.
 The HVAC system is responsible for ensuring that the required temperature, humidity levels and airborne particle concentrations are maintained.
 While the design principles for dry cleanrooms remain consistent, the project specific design solutions can vary depending on a number of key design variables which include the following:

 - Room occupancy levels